centria/console/docs/part1.md

 ![Pen icon at GitHub](../assets/edit.png)

-Next we'll add a new line of text to **lapio_w2.txt**, and create a commit of the change using the green button at the bottom of the page.
+Next we'll add a new line of text to **tools.txt**, and create a commit of the change using the green button at the bottom of the page.
 However, you can't see these changes locally.

 We'll run the following commands: